-Dates: Health Institutions, Systems and Policies is offered every year in the third or fourth week of July, and can be taken in either in-class or a distance format delivery.
+Dates: Health Institutions, Systems and Policies is offered every year in the third or fourth week of July and can be taken in person at Fuqua or in a distance format.

 2. Fundamentals of Health Sector Management: A Global Perspective (HSM Seminar) (3 credits)

-Students take one or two from Set 1 and zero or one from Set 2.
+Students take two, or three from Set 1 and zero, or one from Set 2.

-Set 1: HSM Industry Context Electives (take one or two).
-Students must take one of the Industry-Context electives below.
-Both will be offered in the elective term.
-If students choose to take both electives, the second will fulfill the HSM Breadth Elective requirement.
+Set 1: HSM Industry Context Electives (take two, or three).
+Students must take at least two of the Industry-Context electives below.
+If all three electives are offered and students choose to take all three electives.
+If students choose to take all three electives, then a Breadth Elective is not required.

-Set 2: HSM Breadth Electives (take zero or one) – A student who chooses only one elective from Set 1 can fulfill the remaining HSM elective requirement with one of the courses listed below.
+Set 2: HSM Breadth Electives (take none, or one) – Students who take two electives from Set 1 will fulfill the remaining HSM elective requirement with one of the courses listed below.
 Note that only a subset of courses below will be offered in any specific EMBA elective term.

 - FINANCE 646E Corporate Finance